 Aniston and her Wanderlust co-star Paul Rudd also dated, albeit “when we were, like, 12,” he told Elle in 2011.
 Aniston and Rudd began their love affair in 1998 while working together for the rom-com The Object of My Affection.
 They also starred alongside one another in the Newton Boys and were Friends castmates for two years.
 When asked by GQ if it’s weird for them to kiss onscreen as longtime friends, Aniston jokingly replied, “Nah.
 I’ve kissed him for years.”

 Aniston and Vaughn were linked in 2005 after her marriage to Brad Pitt ended.
 However, Aniston and Vaughn’s romance quickly cooled off in 2006.
-Amid news of their split, People reported that The Break-Up co-stars never really made their relationship public.
-However, a friend of Vaughn’s told the entertainment news outlet that Aniston and Vaughn were “the real thing.”
+At the time of their split, People reported that The Break-Up co-stars never really made their relationship public.
+However, a friend of Vaughn’s told the entertainment outlet that Aniston and Vaughn were “the real thing.”
 After Aniston visited Vaughn in London in 2006, People confirmed that the lovers “mutually agreed” to go their separate ways but remain friends.

 After a three-year engagement, Aniston and The Leftovers actor Justin Theroux married in August 2015.
 Their relationship fell under scrutiny, but Aniston and Theroux were adamant about keeping their personal lives private.
 Amid rumors of their marriage falling apart, Theroux and Aniston gave a joint statement to Bustle announcing their separation in 2018.
 “This decision was mutually and lovingly made at the end of last year.
 We are two best friends who have decided to part ways as a couple, but look forward to our cherished friendship,” the message explained.
 They went on to iterate that they were “determined to maintain the deep respect and love that we have for one another.”
 It seems that both truly made good on their statement — he confirmed to Vanity Fair in April that they still FaceTime and text one another.